 He has been appointed visiting Professor in the IMT School for Advanced Studies Lucca (October 2013), visiting Full Professor in the Laboratoire de Modélisation et Simulation Multi Echelle of the Université Paris EST (May 2014), visiting scholar in the University of Trento (October 2015, April 2016 and June 2017), adjunct professor at the University of Trento (A.Y.
 2016-2017) and at the University of Pisa (A.Y.
 2016-2017 and A.Y.
 2017-2018), visiting professor at Politecnico di Torino (June-July 2018).
 He has been appointed member of the International Advisory Board of the Excellence Laboratory MANUTECH-SISE (Lyon-St Etienne, France) on Science and Engineering of Surfaces and Interfaces (2018-).

 He has been recipient of the Young Scientist Award by the European Structural Integrity Society in 2010.
 Since March 2013 he is a nominated Member of the Young Academy of Europe.

-At IMT Lucca he is the director of the research unit Multi-scale Analysis of Materials (MUSAM) and of the PhD curriculum in Computational Mechanics for the 29th cycle.
+At IMT Lucca he is the director of the research unit Multi-scale Analysis of Materials (MUSAM) and of the experimental laboratory MUSAM-Lab.
 His research interests span various areas of continuum mechanics, with special focus on computational methods for nonlinear partial differential equations, interface mechanical problems, contact mechanics, fracture mechanics, material models for renewable energy applications, coupled problem in physics and engineering, durability and ageing of polymers.

 Member of the Editorial Board of The Journal of Strain Analysis for Engineering Design (SAGE) since 2011.

 Associate Editor of the Journal of Mechanical Engineering Science (SAGE) since 2014.